william-ma/cybersecurity-portfolio/access-control.md

 ## Recommendations

 1. Have proper access controls.
 Give employees the minimum level of access they need to complete their task.
+Contractors should have less access than full-time employees.
 2. Regularly audit user accounts.
 This ensures employees that are no longer working at the company, won't have active accounts.